0xFireWolf/RealtekCardReader/README.md

-#  Realtek PCIe Card Reader Driver for macOS
+#  Realtek Card Reader Driver for macOS
 Unleash the full potential of your SDXC UHS-I cards

 ## Introduction

-An unofficial macOS kernel extension for Realtek PCIe-based SD card readers.
+An unofficial macOS kernel extension for Realtek PCIe/USB-based SD card readers.
 It uses the Linux driver as a reference implementation but is written from scratch and carefully designed for macOS to deliver the best performance.

 ## Features